julie-christopoulos/julie-christopoulos.github.io/project.md

 # Introduction

-The planetary boundary layer height (PBLH) influences various troposheric processes including aerosol distributions, convection, and cloud formation.
-However, its complex evolution challenges observations in the PBL.
-Currently, NASA Langely employs airborne High Spectral resolution lidars (HSRL) and Differential Absorption Lidars (DIAL) to obtain vertical profiles of various atmospheric constituents at high spatial and temporal evolutions.
-These observables play a crucial role in the derivation of the aerosol mixed layer height (e.g. one method to desribe the PBLH; the height by which aerosols are well dispersed).
-Currently, MLHs are derived using an algorithm based on the Haar wavelet covariance transform method (WCT), which relies upon manually-adjusted threshold values for accurate MLH estimates.
-In addition, the estimations require a time-consuming quality-inspection process to correct remaining outliers.
+The planetary boundary (PBL) is the lowest, turbulent layer of the atmosphere and serves to facilitate a multitude of feedbacks in the atmosphere, including those between the atmosphere, ocean, and land.
+The height of the boundary layer (PBLH) is responsible for governing many tropospheric activities, such as aerosol distributions, convection, and cloud formation [7].
+Its complex evolution challenges observations of the PBL.
+NASA Langley (LaRC) hosts a suite of airborne lidar High Spectral Resolution Lidars (HSRL) and differential absorption lidars (DIAL) whose observables of aerosol properties (532nm backscatter) aid in identifying the PBLH.

+This project aims to improve mixed layer height (MLH) estimates derived from airborne HSRLs to allow for more automated retrievals over a wide range of atmospheric and surface conditions.
+Currently, the LaRC airborne lidar algorithm utilizes the Haar wavelet covariance transform method [3] to derive MLHs.
+Essentially, a Haar wavelet function is used to transform a lidar backscatter profile.
+The lowest altitude minimum of the transform is determined as the height of the boundary layer.
+The algorithm’s implementation on HSRL datasets is mostly automized, although it requires manual inputs of threshold values for WCT peak detection.
+In addition, a final manual quality control phase is necessary to correct remaining outliers by utilizing other observations or based on intuitive situations [9].
+It is thus evident, further research is needed to create a more robust, accurate, and automated MLH algorithm that can produce reliable MLHs without user input.

-To create an automized algorithm, this project utilized datasets from two airborne lidar field campaigns (CPEX-AW (2021) and ACT-America (2019)) as inputs to a supervised machine learning algorithm.
-A regression-based algorithm was selected (i.e. the ensemble learning model).
-This model was used to compute automized MLHsfor five flights within ACT-America and CPEX-AW.
-Overall, increased model performance compared to the default method with the inclusion of ensemble learning methods, illustrating an advantage for automizing mixed layer height prediction.
-Further work is needed to address more complex scenes and environments increased prediction accuracy.
+To address this, a supervised machine learning approach is taken using the ensemble learning method.
+Two lidar field campaigns are selected (CPEX-AW (2021), ACT-America (2019) to predict MLHs for several test flights.
+The resulting predictions are evaluated against the quality checked MLHs and the default method (using a single WCT threshold) to assess improvement.
+Overall, increased model performance with the inclusion of ensemble learning was observed compared to the default method of prediction, illustrating the advantages of automizing MLH predictions.
+Further work is needed to increase prediction accuracy and assess more complex lidar scenes.

 # Data

 ## Background

-The lidar dataset is comprised of data from two field campaigns ACT-America and CPEX-AW.
+This project utilizes field campaign datasets obtained from the LaRC High Altitude Observatory Instrument (HALO) which employs the HSRL and DIAL techniques to provide profiles of aerosols and water vapor.
+Data is taken from two NASA field campaigns, ACT-America and CPEX-AW.

 **ACT-America 2019** (Atmospheric Carbon and Transport - America):
 * <u>Location:<u> Eastern U.S.